๐Ÿค”Cognitive Psychology

 Why This Matters

-The strategies covered here demonstrate core concepts like algorithmic vs. heuristic processing, problem representation, cognitive flexibility, and the role of unconscious processing.
+The strategies here demonstrate core concepts like algorithmic vs. heuristic processing, problem representation, cognitive flexibility, and the role of unconscious processing.
 When you study these, focus on the underlying mechanisms: What makes one approach systematic and another intuitive?
 Why do "aha" moments happen?
-Don't just memorize definitions—know what cognitive principle each strategy illustrates and when you'd use one approach over another.
+Don't just memorize definitions.
+Know what cognitive principle each strategy illustrates and when you'd use one approach over another.

 Systematic Search Strategies

 These approaches involve methodically working through a problem space.
-They rely on explicit, step-by-step processing and are most effective when the problem structure is well-defined.
+They rely on explicit, step-by-step processing and work best when the problem is well-defined, meaning you know the initial state, the goal state, and the available moves.

 Means-End Analysis